Donating organs: Who decides

 Consent to organ donation: The decision-making hierarchy

 First level: A decision by the deceased

-If your family aren’t aware of any decision you’d made about this, or of you choosing someone to make decisions for you (a “nominee”), then the decision is up to your immediate family/whānau – or, if they can’t agree, on any of your close relatives (see the next three headings).
+If your family aren’t aware of any decision you’d made about this, or of you choosing someone to make decisions for you (a “nominee”), then the decision is up to your immediate family/whānau – or, if they can’t agree, on any of your close relatives.

-Note: If the doctors approach your “personal representative” (your executor under your will or your closest relative) for help in finding out about any decision that you or your family has made, the personal representative must do everything reasonably practicable to help.
+Note: If the doctors approach the executor/administrator for help in finding out about any decision that you or your family has made, they must do everything reasonably practical to help.

 Second level: A decision by the deceased’s “nominee”

-If you had appointed someone to make decisions for you about organ donation after your death, called your “nominee”, then that person’s consent or objection counts the same as if you had made a decision – so long as the nominee’s decision is an informed one and meets the other rules that apply to consent and objections under the Human Tissue Act (see below, “When consent to organ donation is valid”).
+If you had appointed someone to make decisions for you about organ donation after your death (your “nominee”), then that person’s consent or objection counts the same as if you had made a decision – so long as the nominee’s decision is an informed one and meets the other rules that apply to consent and objections under the Human Tissue Act (see: “When consent to organ donation is valid”).

 You have to record or communicate your appointment of a nominee in the same way as for consenting or objecting yourself – that is, by writing it down or telling two witnesses verbally.

 You can appoint more than one nominee.
 In that case, the standard rule is that your nominees all have to consent together in order for their consent to be valid, but that an objection from any one of them will count as a valid objection and prevent organ donation going ahead.
 However, you can specify different rules about this when you nominate them – for example, you can decide that any one of them can validly consent or object, or you can decide that any consent or objection has to be by all of them to be valid.